oracle/oracle-database-operator/README.md

 # Oracle Database Operator for Kubernetes

-## Make Oracle Database Kubernetes Native - An Overview
+## Make Oracle Database Kubernetes Native - Take 2

 As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator`).
 OraOperator extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.